ArifNaufalMNazri/Remote-Controlled-Arduino-Arm/README.md

 # **Remote Controlled Arduino Arm**
-This is a 4-jointed robotic arm powered by an Arduino, built using popsicle sticks with a weighted cardboard box as the base.
-Nothing is attached to the robotic wrist, as this project was intended as en experiment to learn about structuring robotic arms and programming motors to move independently using a remote control.
+This is a 4-jointed robotic arm powered by an Arduino.
+Nothing is attached to the robotic wrist, as this project was intended as an experiment to learn about structuring robotic arms and programming motors to move independently using a remote control.

 This project required me to look at how the motors received and responded to signals from a new angle, and it seeing it come to life was rewarding and satisfying

 <p align="center">